gsoft-inc/dynamite/README.md

 Instead of using good-old XML to define your fields (as is tradition), we recommend defining them as part of your C# code.

+> Sprinkling a little DRY on site columns
+>
 > We want to avoid repeating ourselves.
 When you define your column once in XML and then refer to them through code, you end up
 > duplicating information (the field Guids, their internal names) and this is one of the most common sources of error in SharePoint
 > development.